 Make sustainability a habit.
 Small daily decisions can add up to create big change!
 There are plenty of on-campus resources to discover easy ways to reduce your environmental impact.
 Just a few are listed below:

 - Planning an Event?
-Check out the Greening Events at Stanford booklet that helps groups to plan and execute a more environmentally sustainable event.
+Check out the Greening Events at Stanford website that helps groups to plan and execute a more environmentally sustainable event.
 Sections provide education on food choices and catering, zero waste, communication, transportation, and post-event considerations specific to Stanford.
-A master checklist provides a comprehensive resource for all event organizers.
-Click here to download the complete Greening Events at Stanford booklet.
 For questions regarding the guide, contact Fahmida Ahmed.

-- Visit the Parking and Transportation Services (PT&S) website to learn more about alternative transportation around campus, including information on the Marguerite, Stanford's free public bus system, as well as Zimride, Stanford's carpooling network.
+- Visit the Parking and Transportation Services (PT&S) website to learn more about alternative transportation around campus, including information on the Marguerite, Stanford's free public bus system, as well as Zipcar, Stanford's car rental network.
 PT&S also publishes a useful pamphlet on ways to get around Stanford without a car.
 Click here to learn more about Stanford's alternative transportation options.

 take a class (or three)